Live Scoring Tablet Setup Guide for Martial Arts Judges

 Browser, login and kiosk mode

-Open Chrome (or Safari on iPad).
+Open the device's web browser.
 Pre-login each tablet on the morning.
-In Chrome on Android, tap the menu and 'Add to Home Screen' — that gives you a fullscreen app-like icon for the scoring page so judges cannot accidentally browse away.
+Most browsers have an 'Add to Home Screen' option that gives you a fullscreen app-like icon for the scoring page — so judges cannot accidentally browse away during a match.

 On-the-day fallback plan